netdata/netdata/README.md

 - netdata is a web server, supporting gzip compression

   It serves its own static files and dynamic files for rendering the site.
-  (it does not support authentication or SSL - limit its access using your firewall)
+  It does not support authentication or SSL - limit its access using your firewall.
+  It does not allow ` .. ` or ` / ` in the files requested (so it can only serve files stored in the `web/` directory).

 # How it works